FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install_Tutorial.md

 2. Verify python environment

-   Now check that python and pip are installed and working correctly. *You should be able to open cmd anywhere and do this check*:
+   Check that python and pip are installed and working correctly. *You should be able to open cmd anywhere and do this check*:

    ```shell
    python -V